blazium-engine/blazium-docs/tutorials/shaders/screen-reading_shaders.rst

 properly.

 The workaround is to make a copy of the screen, or a part of the screen, to a back-buffer and then read from it while drawing.
-Godot provides a few tools that make this process easy.
+Blazium provides a few tools that make this process easy.

 Screen texture
 ~~~~~~~~~~~~~~

-Godot :ref:`doc_shading_language` has a special texture to access the already
+Blazium :ref:`doc_shading_language` has a special texture to access the already
 rendered contents of the screen.
 It is used by specifying a hint when declaring
 a ``sampler2D`` uniform: ``hint_screen_texture``.
 A special built-in varying
 ``SCREEN_UV`` can be used to obtain the UV relative to the screen for the current